Skip to main content

 TWU Member Pursues Urban Planning Degree with Help of Union Plus Scholarship

 This past fall, Transport Workers Union (TWU) member Gregory Harasym began a master’s program in city and regional planning with a concentration in transportation.
+He intends to examine alternative transportation methods to address community-level health and social injustices; and he hopes to

 Read More > TWU Member Pursues Urban Planning Degree with Help of Union Plus Scholarship